sawtelle/prot/README.md

 # Prot

+Prot shows how to easily write a documented maintainable command-line utility.

-Prot is a command-line tool for rotating credentials.
+Prot's example mission: provide a tool for rotating credentials.

 So far it works with heroku's postgresql and heroku's Redis Cloud and has been tested only on OS X.